José Luiz Penna

 José Luiz de França Penna (born 27 December 1945) is a Brazilian businessman, musician and politician.
-He is a former member of the Chamber of Deputies and is leader of the Green Party.
+He is a former member of the Chamber of Deputies and is the leader of the Green Party.

 Biography

 José Luiz Penna was born in Natal, Brazil.
 He joined the Free Music Seminar at the Federal University of Bahia.
 He joined the Communist Party and, for a long time, made a living playing at night as a drummer in a rock band.